 - Course objectives

-- This lecture covers special techniques intended for the syntesis and characterization of air-sensitive, highly corrosive or thermally unstable compounds, including high-vacuum line, inert-atmosphere bench-top technique and preparative cryochemistry methods.
+- Special techniques intended for the syntesis and characterization of air-sensitive, highly corrosive or thermally unstable compounds, including high-vacuum line, inert-atmosphere bench-top technique and preparative cryochemistry methods are covered.
 In addition, the high pressure/temperature synthetic chemistry, sonochemistry, photochemical and electric-discharge syntheses are briefly surveyed.
-At the end of this course, students should understand the principles of various inert-atmosphere laboratory techniques and have a basic knowledge of their technical background.
-They should be able to choose an appropriate technique or procedure for the manipulation of a selected air-sensitive compound and decide, how to properly and safely handle substances with diverse properties, e.g. reactive gases, moisture-sensitive compounds or volatile and pyrophoric reagents.

 - Errington R. J.: Advanced Practical Inorganic and Metalorganic Chemistry, Blackie Academic and Professional, London 1997.